Mattila--Sj\"{o}lin type functions: A finite field model

 The explicit form of $\mathcal{G}_a$ is presented in the following lemma. \begin{lemma}[\cite{LN97}, Theorem 5.15] Let $\mathbb F_q$ be a finite field with $ q= p^{\ell},$ where $p$ is an odd prime and $\ell \in {\mathbb N}.$ Then we have

-\end{lemma} There are several consequences of this lemma, which will be used through the paper.
+\end{lemma} There are several consequences of this lemma, which will be used {throughout} the paper.
 More precisely, one can prove the following estimate by completing the square and using a change of variables:

 We recall the fact that $q\equiv 3\mod 4$ if and only if $l$ is odd and $p\equiv 3\mod 4$, so